synarete/silofs/README.md

 with its own private key, and mount it on a local host machine.
-Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline).
-The actual actual underlying data and meta-data is securely stored within local repository on top of regular files, which serve as opaque storage blobs.
-This layered model allow file-system's owner to easily backup or archive the entire repository onto remote machine or cloud storage using tools like [rsync](https://rsync.samba.org/)) or [rclone](https://rclone.org/)), yet without compromising their data integrity.
+Once mounted, users may manipulate their data as they would normally do with any other POSIX file-system, plus take full volume snapshots (online or offline), while the actual data and meta-data is securely stored within local repository.
+The repository itself uses regular files as encrypted blobs, which are opaque to any user other the file-system's owner.
+This layered model allows performing an efficient remote backup or archive using common utilities like [rsync](https://rsync.samba.org/)) or [rclone](https://rclone.org/)), yet without compromising the user's data integrity.

 Silofs is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
 It does not intend to